-The weather in Iceland is in general bad and you’ll have to be very lucky to get a sunny day for hiking there.
+The weather in Iceland is in general bad and you’ll have to be very lucky to get a sunny day for hiking.
 From the nine hiking trips that I conducted (and logged) through the period of six months none was done on a completely sunny day.
 Unsurprisingly, you are most likely to experience sunny, if not warm weather in the three summer months.
 Regardless of season, the weather can change extremely fast and the strong wind never stops blowing as there is little shelter to be found among the few trees in Iceland.
 The temperatures in summer rise up to 20 C and drop to – 10 C in winter.
-However, because of the wind chill effect it feels much colder.
+However, because of the wind chill effect, it feels much colder.
 I didn’t wear shorts or short sleeves outside even once.
-I would thus recommend you to bring windproof, waterproof and insulated clothing with you, no matter the season for your travel.
+I would thus recommend bringing windproof, waterproof and insulated clothing, no matter the season for your travel.

 2. Day length

 The day length is definitely something you should take into account before heading out on a trail.
 In summer days are extremely long (as much as 23 hours in June) and in winter extremely short (as little as 4 hours in December).
 Therefore winter isn’t the best season to go for longer hiking trips in Iceland – at least if you prefer to hike in daylight.

 3. You (probably) don’t need a guide